Soccer-Man United, Liverpool in talks to join new European super league - report | Sports-Games

 Soccer-Man United, Liverpool in talks to join new European super league - report

-Manchester United and Liverpool are in talks with Europe's elite clubs to join a new FIFA-backed competition that would reshape the sport's global soccer landscape, Sky News reported on Tuesday.
+Manchester United and Liverpool are in talks with Europe's elite clubs to join a new FIFA-backed competition that would reshape soccer's global landscape, Sky News reported on Tuesday.

-The report added the financiers are looking to raise a $6 billion funding package to kick start the new tournament.
-Sky said that FIFA, football's world governing body, is working on a new format, which is expected to feature 18 teams playing fixtures during the regular European season before a knockout phase.
+The report added the financiers are looking to raise a $6 billion funding package to kick-start the new tournament.
+Sky said FIFA, football's world governing body, is working on a new format, which is expected to feature 18 teams playing fixtures during the regular European season before a knockout phase.
 Sky added that neither FIFA nor UEFA had commented on the story.

 - READ MORE ON: